The-TUSK/RobloxModule_CooldownHandler/README.md

 # RobloxModule_CooldownHandler
 A module for easy handling of cooldowns for roblox games.
+You need experience with Module Scripts and Remote Events to use this script.
+Experience Level: Intermediate

 Example for using the module.
 ```lua